 There is more transparency with Bing, as it allows you as the advertiser to see exactly where your traffic is coming from.
 Reports are available that will show you whether the traffic is coming from Bing, Yahoo or any partner groups.
 These reports are extremely beneficial for a PPC campaign, search engine optimization (SEO) purposes, and improving digital ad strategy.
 Targeting is more effective when the advertiser knows from where traffic originates.
 Better still, you can use the reports to identify and opt out of individual partner sites.

 Greater Flexibility with Bing Ads

 Bing is effectively attempting to provide advertisers with as much flexibility as possible.
-Advertisers can tailor ad groups or campaigns to target a particular demographic, such as small business owners or healthcare providers.
+Using Bing ads, advertisers can tailor ad groups or campaigns to target a particular demographic, such as small business owners or healthcare providers.
 This kind of control over audience segmentation is a marketer’s dream.
 The platform is designed to make ad targeting as effective as possible in reaching your target audience, without blowing the budget.

 Bing’s Mobile Advantages

 Bing allows you to target your ads by two categories of devices, desktop and tablet, or mobile.
 However, Bing does add an additional option that you won’t find in Google Adwords – the ability to have bid-modifier settings specifically for tablets, as well as mobile phones.

 Lastly, there is much less competition using Bing ads.
 Advertisers can get much higher click-through rates for competitive keywords or phrases.
 What’s more, the cost per click (CPC) on Bing ads is much lower.
 For small to medium businesses especially, Bing is a great platform for marketing campaigns on a tight budget.
 Either way, Bing ads are worth a look at the very least.